 protocol.

+If the initiating AP receives a Public Key frame from a peer AP with the Request Type field set to “Refused”, the initiating AP shall terminate the PeerKey protocol.

+An initiating AP that receives a “Refused” should delay sending another Request for at least 5 seconds, and should perform exponential back-off on all subsequent Requests by doubling the delay with each subsequent rejection.

+NOTE—This standard does not specify a limit on the number of attempts the initiating AP makes to communicate with another AP.

 If the initiating AP receives a Public Key frame from a peer AP with the Request Type field set to “Request” prior to receiving a “Response”, it checks the Group field in the request.
-If the Group in the received “Request” is the same as the Group the initiating AP sent it its request, the received “Request” is treated as a “Response”, the AP shall generate a PMK and a Mesh PMKSA, see below, and terminate the PeerKey protocol.
+If the Group in the received “Request” is the same as the Group the initiating AP sent it its request, the AP shall construct a Public Key frame with the Request Type field set to “Response” containing the public key it sent in its “Request” and transmit it to the peer.
+The AP shall then generate a PMK and a Mesh PMKSA, see below, and terminate the PeerKey protocol.
 If the Group field differs and the group indicated is supported, the AP shall respond to the peer AP by replying with a public key from that group, generating a key pair if required, and setting the Request Type field to “Response”.
 The AP shall generate a PMK and a Mesh PMKSA, see below, and terminate this run of the PeerKey protocol.

 Once the AP and peer AP have exchanged public keys from the same finite cyclic group they can compute

-the Diffie-Hellman shared secret for an AP-to-AP peer link using scalar-op() and function F from 11.3.4
+the Diffie-Hellman shared secret using scalar-op() and function F from 11.3.4

 (Finite cyclic groups):

 Upon creation of the PMK, an AEK shall be created per 13.5.7 (Keys and key derivation algorithm for the authenticated mesh peering exchange (AMPE)).
 The Mesh PMKSA for this instance of the AP PeerKey protocol shall then be created using the AP’s BSSID as the STA’s MAC address, the peer AP’s BSSID as the peer STA’s MAC address, the AEK, the lifetime, and the PMKID.
+If a Mesh PMKSA created by a prior run of the AP PeerKey protocol exists it shall be deleted upon creation of the new PMKSA.
+All Mesh TKSAs created by the old Mesh PMKSA shall also be deleted.

-Upon creation of the Mesh PMKSA, the APME protocol (as defined in 13.5 (Authenticated mesh peering exchange (AMPE)) shall be used to prove possession of the PMK (and implicitly the private key that corresponds to the peer’s public key) and generate the Mesh PTKSA.
+Upon creation of the Mesh PMKSA, the APME protocol (as defined in 13.5 (Authenticated mesh peering exchange (AMPE)) shall be used to prove possession of the PMK (and implicitly the private key that corresponds to the peer’s public key) and generate the Mesh TKSA.

 References: